skydive-project/skydive.network/blog/prometheus-connector.md

   * `direction`
   * `node_tid`

-In addition, each such tuple is associated with timestamps and corresponding values that appear in the graph.
+Each such tuple is associated with timestamps and corresponding values that appear in the graph.

-##